The ESA Early Career Ecologist section is pleased to announce our

 - current curriculum vitae

-- short statement of your current career stage, future career goals, and mentoring needs (no more than a page).
+- short statement of their current career stage, future career goals, and mentoring needs (no more than a page).

 We know science doesn’t happen in a bubble- if there are particular concerns, obstacles or challenges you face or have faced that are relevant to your interest in mentorship or career progression, you are welcome to include them in your application.

-We will select 10 mentees, and notify successful applicants in May.
-We will finalize the mentor pool and ask for your top preferences in May-June and you will receive your match before the meeting in New Orleans in August!
+We will select 10 mentees and will notify successful applicants in May.
+We will finalize the mentor pool and ask for your top preferences in May-June and you will receive your match before the meeting in Louisville in August!

-Please contact the Mentorship Program Coordinator, Fiona Soper (firstname.lastname@example.org).
+Please contact the Mentorship Program Coordinator, Shelby Rinehart (email@example.com).